helidon-io/helidon/docs/se/testing.md

 5. Call the `client` to obtain server response.
 6. Perform the necessary assertions.
 <!--@mdc :: -->

-the framework will not configure and run the full Helidon server.
+If only routing tests are required, this is a "lighter" way of testing because the framework will not configure and run the full Helidon server.
 This way, no real ports will be opened.
 All the communication will be done through `DirectClient`, which makes the tests very effective.